Canada is home to some vibrant cities and wonderful man-made attractions, but what sets Canada apart from other destinations is its natural wonders.

 Source: Robert Berdan

-The Great Bear Rainforest hit the headlines back in 2016 when Prince William and Kate visited it during their Royal Tour, but despite its fame, it still remains one of the best and most pristine wilderness environments anywhere in the world.
+The Great Bear Rainforest made headlines back in 2016 when Prince William and Kate visited it during their Royal Tour, but despite its fame, it still remains one of the best and most pristine wilderness environments anywhere in the world.

 It is the world’s largest intact temperate rainforest as it extends 250 miles across the north coast and central areas of British Columbia.